rzere/DejaVu/docs/index.md

 DejaVu is a platform that helps journalists evaluate images online by allowing them to check whether an image has previously been flagged as suspicious, and report images that they identify as visual misinformation.

-## What is Visual Misinformation?

-Visual misinformation is defined as an image that is misleading, manipulated, or fabricated, or shared outside of context.

 ## Why is it Useful?

 A large impact of the growth of technology in the last